 Flexible – There are many ways to inject different elements into your group to keep it fresh and interesting.
 Some of the What It Is Not list above can be incorporated into your meetings on an adhoc basis to stimulate both fresh ideas but also new learning skills and techniques.
 It’s easy to fix what is right (do more of it) and what is not working (stop doing it)

-Hopefully you now know what is a mastermind group and what is should be doing.
-Whilst there may be some interchangeable elements from the NOT list like some Q&A, a special presenter, minimal coaching when needed, as a general rule the majority of successful mastermind groups are run using many of the principals from the WHAT IT IS category.
+Hopefully you now know what a mastermind group is and what is should be doing.
+Whilst there may be some interchangeable elements from the NOT list like some Q&A, a special presenter, minimal coaching when needed.
+As a general rule the majority of successful mastermind groups are run using many of the principals from the WHAT IT IS category.